-It is important to note that the Holec spent fuel dry storage systems use components that are used at various stages.
-The innermost MPC itself provides only containment and does not provide shielding nor sufficient structural robustness for transportation or storage.
-The system provides shielding during transfer to the ISFSI through the use of the Transfer Cask (HI-TRAC) which surrounds the MPC when the spent fuel assemblies are first loaded.
-Then, this is transported to the U-MAX underground ISFSI.
+It is important to note that the Holtec spent fuel dry storage systems uses components that are used at various stages in the process and each component provides only part of the functionality of the overall system.
+The MPC itself provides only containment and does not provide shielding nor sufficient structural robustness for transportation or storage.
+Shielding is provided during transfer of the MPC to the ISFSI through the use of the Transfer Cask (HI-TRAC) which surrounds the MPC.
+This is transported to the U-MAX underground ISFSI after the spent fuel assemblies are inserted in the MPC and it is welded shut.
 It is at this stage of handling the MPC canister, lowering it into the underground vault, that we find the canister has no additional protection from the fall.
-Also, when the canister is removed from the ISFSI and loaded back into the Transfer Cask, we again have the risk that it might fall into the vault.
-Then finally, when the MPC is removed from the Transfer Cask and moved into the Transportation Cask (Holtec HI-STAR 190), we have a similar highly risky period when the MPC alone, and mean that risk factors will be higher.
+Also, when the canisters are to be moved to their ultimate destination and each is removed from the ISFSI and loaded back into the Transfer Cask, we again have the risk that it might fall into the vault.
+Then finally, when the MPC is removed from the Transfer Cask and moved into the Transportation Cask (Holtec HI-STAR 190), we have a similar highly risky period when the MPC is not yet protected by the transportation Cask.
+These transitions include manipulations of the MPC alone, and mean that risk factors will be higher.
 All these transitions should be included in the review process which should occur at this juncture.
-We notice that these critical transitions are not adequately covered by NRC human factors documents.
+We notice also that these critical transitions are not adequately covered by NRC human factors documents.
 [6]